1. Get started

 Intro

-The app consists of timetable view and top/bottom boards.
+The app consists of a timetable view and top/bottom boards.

 The bottom board contains card details, play icon at the center and marker, pin, sponge and zoom icons in the right corner.